7eu7d7/stylegan3-anime-generator/README.md

 </p>

 ## Introduction
-The code is based on the official implementation[stylegan3](https://github.com/NVlabs/stylegan3), with some details modified.
+The code is based on the official implementation [stylegan3](https://github.com/NVlabs/stylegan3), with some details modified.

 Using a large number of full body anime character images to train which get an anime character generator.